yuede/yuede.github.io/_pages/about.md

   - /about.html
 ---

-Dr. Yuede Ji is an Assistant Professor from the [Department of Computer Science and Engineering](https://computerscience.engineering.unt.edu/) at the [University of North Texas](https://www.unt.edu/).
+Dr. Yuede (YJ) Ji is an Assistant Professor from the [Department of Computer Science and Engineering](https://www.uta.edu/academics/schools-colleges/engineering/academics/departments/cse) at the [University of Texas at Arlington (UTA)](https://www.uta.edu/).
 He directs the <strong>Graph Lab</strong>, which focuses on <strong>graph-centric security, learning, and computing</strong>.
-We work at the intersections of High-Performance Computing (HPC), Security, Graph AI, and Graph Algorithms.
-The goal of our research is to build effective and scalable system solutions to protect the security and privacy of critical software and HPC infrastructures.
-Our research work has frequently appeared at prestigious security and HPC venues, including SC, HPDC, USENIX Security, ISSTA, EuroS&P, RAID, and AsiaCCS.
+He works at the intersections of High-Performance Computing (HPC), Security, Graph AI, and Graph Analytics.
+The goal of his research is to build effective and scalable system solutions to protect the security and privacy of critical software and HPC infrastructures.
+His research work has frequently appeared at prestigious security and HPC venues, including SC, HPDC, USENIX Security, ISSTA, EuroS&P, RAID, and AsiaCCS.
 Our research has won the <strong>best paper award at NPC 2014</strong>, and the <strong>best poster award at SMCDC 2023</strong>.
-My research has been supported by multiple grants from National Science Foundation (NSF), and Google.
+His research has been supported by multiple grants from National Science Foundation (NSF), Department of Energy (DOE) and Google.

-Dr. Yuede Ji received a Ph.D. degree from the George Washington University in 2021 working with [Dr. Howie Huang](https://www2.seas.gwu.edu/~howie/).
+Prior to joining UT Arlington, he was an assistant professor at the University of North Texas from 2021 to 2024.
+He received a Ph.D. degree from the George Washington University in 2021 working with [Dr. Howie Huang](https://www2.seas.gwu.edu/~howie/).
 He received M.S. and B.E. from Jilin University in 2015 and 2012, respectively.

 Openings
 ======
-Dr. Ji is looking for fully funded self-motivated Ph.D. students to work on various cool projects in cybersecurity, high-performance computing, and graph AI.
+Dr. Ji is looking for <strong>multiple fully funded self-motivated Ph.D. students</strong> to work on various cool projects in cybersecurity, high-performance computing, and graph AI.
 If you are interested, please drop me an email with your CV.
-According to CS ranking, UNT is ranked <strong>41st</strong> among all the US Universities in the discipline of <strong>HPC</strong> (as of Dec.
-2023).
+According to CS ranking, UT Arlington is ranked <strong>13th</strong> among all the US Universities in the discipline of <strong>HPC</strong> (as of June 2024).

 News
 ======

+[Jul.
+2024] : Our paper on malware detection with graph AI technique is accepted to IEEE Transactions on Software Engineering (TSE).
+Congrats to the team!

 [Jun.
 2024] : Our proposal on [Secure Machine Learning Inference in IoT-driven Analytical Scientific Infrastructure](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2419843) is funded by <strong>NSF CICI program</strong> (Co-PI, PI: [Prof. Ruimin Sun](https://www.ruiminsun.com/)).
 Thanks NSF!

+[May.
+2024] : Congrats to Victor and Donavon (TAMS students) for starting their undergraduate study at <strong>UT Austin</strong> and <strong>Purdue</strong>, respectively!
+Best wishes!

 [Mar.
 2024] : We have been issued a U.S. Patent titled "Binary Code Similarity Detection System".

 [Feb.
-2024] : Our paper on computing Graph Neural Networks (GNNs) on GPUs is accepted to ACM TOPC.
+2024] : Our paper on computing Graph Neural Networks (GNNs) on GPUs is accepted to ACM Transactions on Parallel Computing (TOPC).
 Congrats to the team!

 [Jan.
 2024] : Our paper on smart home IoT system security collaborating with Dr. Xiaojiang Du has been accepted to ICC 2024.
 Congrats to the team!

-[Jan.
-2024] : Welcome four new Ph.D. students, Joseph Caldwell, Shanchao Li, Paul Phillips, and Yang Cheng.

 [Dec.
 2023] : Our paper on protecting workers’ location privacy via Geo-obfuscation is accepted to [EDBT \'24](https://dastlab.github.io/edbticdt2024/).
 Congrats to Dr. Qiu and Sourabh!